adamnagel/adamnagel.github.io/_posts/2024-cross-country.md

 "Hey look at those boots, those are real moto boots!"

 We're standing in the midst of an impressive vintage motorcycle collection, with Indians, Harleys, and BMWs going back to the 1920s.
 The owner must have a million miles of motorcycling under his belt, having traversed the Baja peninsula multiple times, riding all the way to the tip of South America, and covering huge chunks of Asia from Thailand to Mongolia to Vladivostok.
+In a remote yurt in Asia he ate a goat's eyeball in a homemade stew before joining the whole host family in their only bed, spooning one another.
 He just got back from a 5000-mile ride through Canada.

 "You have pants?"<br/>
 "Yeah, Aerostitch pants."<br/>
 "You have a jacket?"<br/>
 "Yeah, perforated."<br/>
 "With real pads?"<br/>
-"Yeah.
+"Yeah."<br/>
+"Elbows?"<br/>
+"Mmm-hmm."<br/>
+"Shoulders?."<br/>
+"Yep.
 Full face helmet."<br/>
 "Bluetooth?
 You a Cardo or SENA guy?"<br/>
-"Yes, Cardo, because my in-laws have it."<br/>
+"Cardo, because my in-laws have it."<br/>
 "Satellite phone?"<br/>
 "GPS rescue beacon, for hikers."<br/>
 "Helicopter insurance?"<br/>